-Jacobs Vehicle Systems is an ISO TS14001 and ISO TS16949 certified facility and strives to be a responsible steward of our environment and community.
+Jacobs Vehicle Systems' Bloomfield, CT location is an ISO 14001:2015 certified facility and strives to be a responsible steward of our environment and community.
 We are committed to improving our ecological impact by actively pursuing ways to protect and sustain our environment.
 Efforts to reduce energy consumption are ongoing, and the team has seen a 27% energy reduction in the last three years.
 Jacobs also recycles over 60% of its solid waste and over 95% of all waste materials.

 Environmental Management Policy